Table of Contents

 - Use writing assistant software like Grammarly.

-- Ask a friend, colleague, or a professional to check the quality of your resume.
+- Ask a friend, colleague, or professional to check the quality of your resume.

 Your resume is your first chance to sell your qualifications to your target employer.
 This can be challenging for candidates with limited work experience.
 But keep in mind that everyone starts with zero experience.
 The resume writing guidelines outlined in this article should enable you to create a compelling resume even if you’re breaking into the job market just out of college.